ECCC-ASTD-MRD/librmn/README.md

-rmnlib is a library of functions for numerical weather prediction used primarily by Environment and and Climate Change Canada.
+rmnlib is a library of functions for numerical weather prediction used primarily by Environment and Climate Change Canada.

 Its main components are Standard RPN files and the EZ interpolator.